gramaziokohler/clamp_firmware/esp32cam_controller/README.md

 The one from **bnbe-club** is the only one that works with OpenCV marker detection.
 The reason is not known.
 However it supports only one HTTP client at a time.

 The other two controller from **arkhipenko** supports multiple clients, I can view streaming from multiple browser windows and also from OpenCV.
 However the marker tracking does not work.
+The reason is not known.

 ## Firmware Configuration